List of Logical

 "If you two go and drink coffee together one thing will lead to

-another and soon enough you'll be pregnant and end up spending your
+another and next thing you know you'll be pregnant and end up spending your

-life on welfare living in the projects," or "If we close Gitmo,
+life on welfare living in the Projects," or "If we close Gitmo one

 See also, "Lying with Statistics."